magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-client.md

 github_link: payments-integrations/payment-gateway/gateway-client.md
 ---

-*Gateway Client* is a component of the Magento payment gateway that transfers the payload to the payment provider and gets the response.
+Gateway Client is a component of the Magento payment gateway that transfers the payload to the payment provider and gets the response.

 ## Basic interface

 The basic interface for a gateway client is [`Magento\Payment\Gateway\Http\ClientInterface`]({{site.mage2000url}}app/code/Magento/Payment/Gateway/Http/ClientInterface.php).

-A gateway client receives a called [`Transfer`]({{site.mage2000url}}/app/code/Magento/Payment/Gateway/Http/Transfer.php) object and may be configured with response converter using [dependency injection]({{page.baseurl}}extension-dev-guide/depend-inj.html).
+A gateway client receives a called [`Transfer`]({{site.mage2000url}}/app/code/Magento/Payment/Gateway/Http/Transfer.php) object.
+The client may be configured with response converter using [dependency injection]({{page.baseurl}}extension-dev-guide/depend-inj.html).

 ## Default implementations
 The following gateway client implementations can be used out-of-the-box: